 Friday October 4, 1996 Day 22

 We slept a little late.
-We begun the day with coffees and by starting the motor to charge the batteries and run the watermaker.
+We begun the day with coffee and by starting the motor to charge the batteries and ran the watermaker.
 We than siphoned diesel fuel from both the jerry cans into the main tank.
-We drove the empty cans to the nearby gas station and filled them.
-Back to Thetis we topped the tank from the jerry cans, we then drove back to the station to re-fill again the cans.
+We drove the empty cans to the nearby gas station and re-filled them.
+Back to Thetis we topped the tank from the jerry cans, we then drove back to the station to re-fill the cans again.
 This exercise took a good part of the morning.

 We then walked to the post office, past the elaborate town hall, and mailed postcards to various friends and relatives.
 At a bank we changed some money and had a most pleasant surprise.
 The rate of exchange was 1500 lira/$ and not 1050 as we were told at the travel agency.
 We walked back to the boat and had a light lunch.